2018 Legislative Update

 Finally, Representative Alonzo Baldonado (R-Los Lunas) passed an amendment requiring that any unclaimed prizes must go to the scholarship fund in addition to the $40 million floor.
 Unclaimed prizes average $1-3 million a year.

-Thanks to these amendments, students will be guaranteed $40 million a year, plus $1-3 million in unclaimed prizes, and if the lottery ever fails to deliver that amount, the 30% law automatically returns.
-In addition, lottery operating costs are capped at the current level so that any growth in the lottery will go to students, not gaming companies.
+Thanks to these amendments, the revised House bill 147 would have made sure that students received at least $40 million a year, plus $1-3 million in unclaimed prizes, and if the lottery ever failed to deliver that amount, the 30% guarantee would automatically return.
+In addition, lottery operating costs would have been capped at the current level so that any growth in the lottery would go to students, not gaming companies.

-Our bottom line has consistently been that any changes to the lottery must put the interests of students first, since the purpose of the lottery is to maximize revenues for scholarships.
-We are very pleased that House Bill 147 now passes that test.
+Our bottom line has consistently been that any changes to the lottery must put the interests of students first.
+Think New Mexico will continue working to ensure that the lottery fulfills its statutory purpose of maximizing dollars for scholarships.

 House Bill 250, sponsored by Representative Jason Harper (R-Rio Rancho) and Representative Javier Martínez (D-Albuquerque), would have sent unclaimed prize dollars (which average $2-3 million a year) to the scholarship fund rather than putting them back in the prize pool.
 It would also have aligned the interests of the lottery’s managers with the interests of students by requiring that any bonuses paid to the lottery CEO and outside vendors be calculated based on increases in dollars to scholarships (instead of the unrelated factors currently used to calculate bonuses).
 Finally, the bill would have prohibited the lottery from expanding into video lottery gaming, “play at the pump” ticket sales at gas pumps, or ticket sales at ATMs.